brucedkyle/architectures/docs/sustainability/inventory.md

 - Supply chain transformation also complicates supply chain risk management &dash; lean, but complex and globally dispersed operations add risks, and the supply chain risk management process is vital in wringing out efficiencies and costs.

 **Inventory visibility**.
 This processes inventory supply and demand activity to provide accurate and real-time global visibility across selling channels.
 For this solution, IBM offers [Sterling Inventory Visibility](https://www.ibm.com/products/inventory-visibility), which is included with IBM Sterling Intelligent Promising.

+**Planning and analytics**.
+Businesses need to evolve their planning and analysis strategies to include continuous, integrated planning.
+This means creating a single source of truth to streamline planning, manage performance and build alignment across the enterprise.
+IBM offers [IBM Planning Analytics with Watson](https://www.ibm.com/products/planning-analytics) to streamline and integrate financial and operational planning across the enterprise.

 ## References